 - roasted garlic hummus with extra virgin olive oil and paprika

-- classic hummus with pesto swirl
+- classic hummus drizzled with pesto

-- pita wedges or pita chips
+- fresh warmed pita wedges or pita chips

 - Dice tomatoes and cucumber and toss with olive oil and vinegar if desired.